zivnadel/gadget-shop-demo-app/README.md

-# Food Ordering Demo App
+# Gadget Shop Demo App

 A simple demo app created while learning the Redux and Redux Toolkit libraries in React.js.
 This app allows the user to manage the cart of a demo "Gadget Shop".
 The app has cart functionalities such as add and remove items.